What to Know About MRE’s

 • Other Accessories: Sugar, salt, creamer, matches, spoon, toilet paper, chewing gum, etc.

 When looking at the list of food items that are in an MRE, you may think to yourself that there’s not much nutrition there.
 But you’d be surprised.
-While an MRE is not meant to completely replace your regular everyday meal, they do contain the nutrition and calories to sustain you.
+While an MRE is not meant to replace your regular meal completely, it does contain the necessary food with calories to sustain you.

-The military uses them because of how convenient they are and that they’ll hold soldiers over when they’re in a pinch, particularly when the soldiers are out on patrol or in specialized training exercises.
+The military uses them because they’re convenient and can hold soldiers over when needed, particularly when the soldiers are out on patrol or in specialized training exercises.

 MREs contain several vitamins and minerals along with enough calories to keep you going.
-Preppers often have them stored away in their emergency kits for use should a disaster ever strike.
-That way if their fresh food is limited or damaged, they’ll still be left with something that can sustain them.
+Preppers often store them in their emergency kits for use in the event of a disaster.
+That way, if their fresh food is limited or damaged, they’ll still be left with something that can sustain them.

 How Long Do They Last?

 Your average MRE is meant to last for up to 3-5 years when stored at the proper temperatures of around 70 degrees.
-When temperatures exceed this, the shelf life will be greatly decreased.
-The civilian MREs have a longer shelf life because of the short life of the candy that comes in the military MRE.
+When temperatures exceed this, the shelf life will be significantly decreased.
+The civilian MREs have a longer shelf life due to the shorter shelf life of the ingredients included in military MREs.

 However, you’re not going to get sick if you decide to eat an expired MRE.
-There are known situations where soldiers have eaten expired MREs that were more than 10 years past the coded data, which points to the fact that MREs don’t really have an expiration date.
+There are known instances where soldiers have consumed expired MREs that were more than 10 years past the coded expiration date, indicating that MREs may not have a standard expiration date.
 It’s also recommended that you always cook your MRE, even though it’s something that’s not required.

 Where Can I Find MREs?

-Even though you may never have seen an MRE at your local grocery store, they’re actually not that hard to find.
+Even though you may never have seen an MRE at your local grocery store, they’re not that hard to find.
 There are two kinds of MREs, the civilian and the military options.
-It’s actually illegal to buy or sell military MREs, but there are still ways that veterans can get their hands on them.
+It’s illegal to buy or sell military MREs, but there are still ways for veterans to obtain them.
 Here are a few different ways:

 Army Surplus Store

 Many army surplus stores carry MREs, whether it’s online or off-post.
 Just pay close attention to what they try to charge for them.
 You could wind up paying close to $100.00 for only one case.
-It’s best to get it from someone that you know is actually involved in the military base of operations, that way you save yourself a bunch of money.
+It’s best to get it from someone who knows and is involved in the military base of operations, that way you save yourself a bunch of money.

 Ask Your Military Friend

-When the military can no longer use expired or overstocked MREs, soldiers are then able to put them to good use.
+When the military can no longer use expired or overstocked MREs, soldiers can then put them to good use.

 Online and Auction Sites

-You can go online or an auction site to purchase your MREs.
-Most of the websites list the manufacture date so you know what you’re getting.
-Just be aware that if you do in fact purchase military MREs online or an auction site, that it is in fact expired MREs that you’re purchasing and that the practice is also considered illegal by the military.
+You can purchase your MREs online or through an auction site.
+Most of the websites list the manufacturing date, so you know what you’re getting.
+Be aware that if you purchase military MREs online or on an auction site, you’re buying expired MREs, and this practice is also considered illegal by the military.

-I can see that Amazon sells some “MREs” that look like military but I do not feel comfortable listing the link.
-They do not say civilian, so I will leave it at that.
-Most of the buckets you see at Sam’s Club or Costco are in reality MREs, they just look different and have very few calories.
+I can see that Amazon sells some “MREs” that look like military, but I do not feel comfortable listing the link.
+They do not specify ‘civilian,’ so I will leave it at that.
+Most of the buckets you see at Sam’s Club or Costco are, in reality, MREs; they look different and have very few calories.

-Please be cautious when you buy one of those buckets.
+Please exercise caution when purchasing one of those buckets.
 They have different expiration dates on each packet.
-No problem, but just look closer and educate yourself.
+No problem, but take a closer look and educate yourself.

 Final Word

 MREs are a food source that every prepper should have in their emergency kits.
 They provide all the necessary nutrients and calories to keep you energized, and if it comes down to it, you also don’t necessarily have to heat them.
-Just remember to keep them stored in a place that doesn’t have a temperature that exceeds 70 degrees.
-May God Bless this world, Linda.
+Just remember to keep them stored in a place with a temperature that doesn’t exceed 70 degrees.
+May God bless this world, Linda.

 Copyright Images: MRE Meals Ready To Eat Deposit photos_383459878_s-2019